chillinYoung/bcit-comp2800-Netup/README.md

     7. Install the CLI plugin with: $ twilio plugins:install @twilio-labs/plugin-rtc
     8. Deploy twilio with: $ npm run deploy:twilio-cli.
 It wil generate a link used to access the Video app
     9. The link will expire in 1 week.
 To generate a new link, redeploy the app: $ npm run deploy:twilio-cli -- --override
-    10. Once you have the link, you will need to replace the twilio link inside `./views/pages/myEveents.ejs`
+    10. Once you have the link, you will need to replace the twilio link inside `./views/pages/myEvents.ejs`, there should be 2 href that you need to update.

     ```html
       <div class="myevents-event-list-dropdown">